omnibor/bomsh/docs/Embed BOM.md

 The `--embed_bom_after_commands` option in the `bomsh_hook2.py` script allows the user to choose which commands in the build process will generate an embedded BOM section.
 The option is a comma-separated list of programs that will be added to the compilers and linkers that embed BOMs by default.
 The `-n` option turns off automatic embedding for compilers and linkers, allowing for full control over when the `.bom` section is embedded into compiled binaries.

+## Java BOM embedding

+The `bomsh_create_bom_java.py` script also automatically embeds a `.bom` section into the compiled JAR files.
+The originally built JARs are not modified, new JARs with the embedded BOM are included in the GitBOM metadata, in the `with_bom_files` directory.

+The `--not_embed_bom_section` option turns off embedding.